Cotswold Outdoor

-Cotswold Outdoor is a trading brand of Outdoor and Cycle Concepts Limited, who also own the Snow and Rock, Cycle Surgery and Runners Need chains of shops.
-An outdoor recreation retailer in the United Kingdom and the Republic of Ireland.
+Outdoor and Cycle Concepts Ltd, trading as Cotswold Outdoor, is an outdoor recreation retailer in the United Kingdom and Ireland.
+It is a trading brand of Outdoor and Cycle Concepts Limited, who also own the Snow and Rock, Cycle Surgery and Runners Need chains of shops.

 History

 Founded in 1974, the company originated in the Cotswolds, and was based in a garage next to the Cotswold Water Park from which the founders sold basic camping accessories.
 Cotswold Outdoor is the recommended retailer for the National Trust and the Ramblers.
-Cotswold Outdoor has 79 shops across the United Kingdom, an e-commerce website and a mail order service selling outdoor clothing, camping & climbing equipment, travel clothing and hiking boots.
+Cotswold Outdoor has 79 shops across the United Kingdom, an e-commerce website and a mail order service selling outdoor clothing, camping and climbing equipment, travel clothing and hiking boots.

 On 26 April 2019, Outdoor and Cycle Concepts Limited applied for a company voluntary arrangement (CVA) following increased pre-tax losses in a struggling UK retail environment.

-Outdoor & Cycle Concepts chief executive Greg Nieuwenhuys resigned in March 2019.
-Jose Ramon Finch Castro joined the board on 1 April 2019 as Managing Director."
+Greg Nieuwenhuys resigned as chief executive in March 2019, and was succeeded by Jose Ramon Finch Castro, who joined the board as managing director the following month.

+In June 2025, Cotsworld Outdoor Group partnered with Zitcha to launch the Cotsworld Outdoor Group Media Portal, a retail media network integrating in-store digital screens, website banners, sponsored product placements, and off-site campaigns on platforms such as Meta and YouTube.